MaramBargaoui/first-app/README.md

 - **Phase 3:** Development of data analysis and visualization features (3 weeks).

 ## 9. Conclusion
-This project successfully integrates Java, Python, and big data frameworks to develop a scalable, modular, and efficient data analysis management system.
+This project integrates Java, Python, and big data frameworks to develop a scalable, modular, and efficient data analysis management system.
 By leveraging object-oriented programming, machine learning, and visualization techniques, the system provides a comprehensive solution for data exploration and decision-making.

 The **Movie Analysis System** adds further value by enabling detailed examination of movie datasets, revealing trends in audience preferences, revenue patterns, and key success factors in the entertainment industry.